zwblank/Project_4/README.md

 The file used for this operation is under creation of tables.sql

-Queries
+##Queries
-Queries for validate that data was populated in each table and visable with the views are listed at the beginning of the queries file.
+Queries created to validate that data was populated in each table and visable with the views are listed at the beginning of the queries file.
-Questions answere by the sample queries were:
+Questions answered by the sample queries were:
 * the maximum number of baths grouped by state - this actually show that the data need further cleaning
 * property counts by region
 * property counts by region and states